 n two occasions, Greg's art has gone on exhibit for the night at an event in Canada.
 In one of those instances, he received the Portraits in Humanity Award -- given to someone who used the arts to make a difference.
 His visits to Canada -- and his efforts to make a difference in the community -- have been featured by media like CBC Radio.
 He also has written for a number of media outlets in Canada - including a guest column for Business Edge.
-He has written profiles on inspiring Canadians for publications like Canadian Jewish News and University of Calgary's alumni magazine.
+He has written profiles on inspiring Canadians for publications in Canada (i.e. Canadian Jewish News, University of Calgary's alumni magazine, Brock University's alumni magazine).
 The books based on Greg's story (The Silhouette Man and The First Thirty), the posters based on the story & the Legacy Poem posters have been used internally or externally by many groups in Canada.
-The list includes Scotiabank, Toronto Blue Jays, Our Kids Count, the Toronto & Montreal chapters of Diller Teen Fellows & Herman Miller Canada.
+The list includes Scotiabank, Toronto Blue Jays, Our Kids Count, Herman Miller Canada & programs for teens in places like Montreal & Toronto.
 St. Paul School ordered copies of The First Thirty as end-of-year gifts for all of its staff.
 At an event in Toronto, The Silhouette Man received the Wisdom Speaks Award from Amica Mature Lifestyles - given to a book that celebrates the wisdom of seniors.
 On a personal level, Greg has had the chance to make some great friends in Canada, celebrate multiple birthdays in Canada and see some memorable sites including Kekabeka Falls, Sleeping Giant, Rogers Centre and Mount Royal.